Dead Men Talking

 Alexander the Great was one of the most powerful military conquerors

-who ever lived, a daredevil who insisted on personally leading the
+who ever lived, a daredevil who insisted on personally leading the charge

-injuries and illnesses ranging from hypothermia, to arrow strikes,
+ranging from hypothermia, to arrow strikes, to a splintered rib and torn

-to a splintered rib and torn lung.
-Is it possible that this man,
+lung.
+Is it possible that this man, one of history's fiercest warriors,

-one of history's fiercest warriors, succumbed to a broken heart?
+succumbed to a broken heart?

 Whispers of regicide swirled when 32-year-old Alexander met his sudden,

 mysterious end.
-Ancient chroniclers agree that, following one of
+Ancient chroniclers agree that, following one of his

-nearly two weeks before he died.
-Scholars have proposed a number
+before he died.
+Scholars have proposed a number of natural causes, including

-of natural causes, including malaria, tuberculosis, influenza, alcoholic
+malaria, tuberculosis, influenza, alcoholic liver disease, schistosomiasis,

-liver disease, schistosomiasis, leptospirosis, and even West Nile
+leptospirosis, and even West Nile virus.
+One infectious-disease expert

-virus.
-One infectious-disease expert theorized, in a 1998 New
+theorized, in a 1998 New England Journal of Medicine article,

-to untreated typhoid fever, perhaps complicated by ascending paralysis
+that Alexander fell victim to untreated typhoid fever, perhaps complicated

-body didn't decay for days after his death.
+that Alexander's body didn't decay for days after his death.

 But others have argued that the recorded symptomatology and time course